-- publishing an executive budget proposal and end-of-year-report within a reasonable period of time;
+- Publishing an executive budget proposal and end-of-year-report within a reasonable period;

-- publishing debt obligations within a reasonable period of time;
+- Publishing debt obligations within a reasonable period, including for major state-owned enterprises;

-- providing greater detail in the budget on revenues from natural resources and allocations to and earnings from state-owned enterprises; and
+- Detailing in budget documents allocations to and earnings from major state-owned enterprises;

-- ensuring the supreme audit institution meets international standards and publishes reports within a reasonable period of time; and
+- Ensuring the supreme audit institution meets international standards of independence, audits the entire annual executed budget, and publishes its reports within a reasonable period;

-- ensuring procedures for awarding natural resource extraction practices are followed in practice.
+- Ensuring procedures for awarding natural resource extraction practices are followed in practice; and